Pinocchio (1940 film): Themes

-M. Keith Booker considers the film to be the most down-to-earth of the Disney animated films despite its theme song and magic, and notes that the film's protagonist has to work to prove his worth, which he remarked seemed "more in line with the ethos of capitalism" than most of the Disney films.
+M. Keith Booker considers the film to be the most down-to-earth of the Disney animated films despite its theme song and magic, noting that the film's protagonist has to work to prove his worth, which he remarked seemed "more in line with the ethos of capitalism" than most of the Disney films.
 Claudia Mitchell and Jacqueline Reid-Walsh believe that the male protagonists of films like Pinocchio and Bambi (1942) were purposefully constructed by Disney to appeal to both boys and girls.
-Mark I. Pinsky said that it is "a simple morality tale—cautionary and schematic—ideal for moral instruction, save for some of its darker moments", and noted that the film is a favorite of parents of young children.
+Mark I. Pinsky said that it is "a simple morality tale—cautionary and schematic—ideal for moral instruction, save for some of its darker moments" and noted that the film is a favorite of parents of young children.

-Nicolas Sammond argues that the film is "an apt metaphor for the metaphysics of midcentury American child-rearing" and that the film is "ultimately an assimilationist fable".
+Nicolas Sammond argues that the film is "an apt metaphor for the metaphysics of midcentury American child-rearing" and is "ultimately an assimilationist fable".
 He considered it to be the central Disney film and the most strongly middle class, intended to relay the message that indulging in "the pleasures of the working class, of vaudeville, or of pool halls and amusement parks, led to a life as a beast of burden".
 For Sammond, the purpose of Pinocchio is to help convey to children the "middle-class virtues of deferred gratification, self-denial, thrift, and perseverance, naturalized as the experience of the most average American".

-Author and illustrator Maurice Sendak, who saw the film in theaters in 1940, called the film superior to Collodi's novel in its depiction of children and growing up.
+Author and illustrator Maurice Sendak, who saw the film in theaters in 1940, called it superior to Collodi's novel in its depiction of children and growing up.
 "The Pinocchio in the film is not the unruly, sulking, vicious, devious (albeit still charming) marionette that Collodi created.
 Neither is he an innately evil, doomed-to-calamity child of sin.
 He is, rather, both lovable and loved.
 Therein lies Disney's triumph.
-His Pinocchio is a mischievous, innocent and very naive little wooden boy.
-What makes our anxiety over his fate endurable is a reassuring sense that Pinocchio is loved for himself -- and not for what he should or shouldn't be.
+His Pinocchio is a mischievous, innocent, and very naive little wooden boy.
+What makes our anxiety over his fate endurable is a reassuring sense that Pinocchio is loved for himself – and not for what he should or shouldn't be.
 Disney has corrected a terrible wrong.
 Pinocchio, he says, is good; his "badness" is only a matter of inexperience," and also that "Pinocchio's wish to be a real boy remains the film's underlying theme, but "becoming a real boy" now signifies the wish to grow up, not the wish to be good."

+Canadian psychologist Jordan Peterson has spoken about the film extensively in his lectures, citing it as an example of "the manner in which great mythological and archetypal themes inform and permeate narrative."